Office of the Comptroller General of the Social Security

-The Office of the Comptroller General of the Social Security (Intervención General de la Seguridad Social, IGSS) is the department of the Spanish Ministry of Inclusion, Social Security and Migration responsible for the internal audit and accounting duties of all the entities that integrate the Social Security system.
-Although integrated into the Ministry for Social Security, the Office reports directly to the Comptroller General of the State.
+The Office of the Comptroller General of the Social Security (Intervención General de la Seguridad Social, IGSS) is a Spanish government agency responsible for the internal audit and accounting duties of all the entities that make up the Social Security Administration.
+Although integrated into the Ministry of Inclusion, Social Security and Migration, through the Secretary of State for Social Security and Pensions, the agency reports directly to the Comptroller General of the State Administration.

 The IGSS was created in December 1977.
 The current comptroller general of the Social Security is Sonia Pérez-Urría Ventosa, who assumed office on December 10, 2020.

 Powers

 The Office has powers related to: